sswietoniowski/learning-devops/pluralsight/05_developing_react_apps_with_docker/README.md

 To add CORS configuration to the Express server read [this](https://www.section.io/engineering-education/how-to-use-cors-in-nodejs-with-express/) article.

+While above commands are working, they are not the best way to run the application.
+To run the application we should use Docker Compose.
+To do that, we need to create a `docker-compose.yml` file in the root directory of the project.

 ## Enhancing the Multi-container Application

 ## Debugging and Getting the Multi-container Application Ready for Production